Coastal Gardening Books

 Frances Tenenbaum

-the sand.
-It includes listings of public coastal gardens, hardy species, and advice from experts.This
+in the sand.
+It includes listings of public coastal gardens, hardy species, and advice from experts.This has

-has useful chapters on invasive plans, tips and advice from the pros, a host of useful places-to-ask,
+useful chapters on invasive plans, tips and advice from the pros, a host of useful places-to-ask, ... and a

-... and a text that is wondrously readable and inspirational, even for those of use whose gardens are
+text that is wondrously readable and inspirational, even for those of use whose gardens are mostly of the

 |